Thomas Harris was born 11 Jul 1613 in Northbourne, Kent, England, 3 miles west of Deal.

+There is no surviving ship's record listing the arrival of Thomas Harris, nor his brother William.
 It is interesting to note that many men who left England to come to America traveled under an alias name.
 This was a protection to those who were religious fugitives, seeking asylum from the government of England.
 It took courage to cross the ocean in a hundred ton boat, Thomas arrived at his destination after weeks of tossing on the restless ocean, and like many other emigrants followed a prescribed course planned in advance with other family members or friends.
 Thoughts of the strangeness of the scene about him, unlike anything he was accustomed to in his old parish house.
 He may have compared the plain wooden houses and their mud chimneys with the picturesque stone cottages and their familiar brick chimneys in his native village of Northbourne or the greatness of London where his siblings had spent time prior to sailing.
 Instead of a gray, ivy-covered church with its tower or steeple, he saw a plain barn like structure which the people called a ‘meeting-house'.

 If he had come with a group to settle in a town already organized, where former neighbors or friends had already sat down, his program was simple.
 If not, he usually found welcome at an inn at Boston or Charlestown, where he could obtain plenty of advice about the advantages of settlements already started or learn of projects for beginning new ones on the ever-widening western fringe of outlying villages.
 There was no limit to his choice of a home in the wilderness, and emigrants made two or three moves before coming to a final halt.
 Land was free to him for the asking under easy conditions of permanency, and it is not strange that with all this boundless opportunity open to him, he looked on every new settlement where he could enlarge his acreage.
 5 He was a free man in a free country where he had the opportunity to become a sovereign in the body politic and have his voice heard and respected.